-Similar to a lot of South-East Asia, and perhaps warm climates in general, Taiwanese people are patient, kind and helpful.
+Similar to a lot of South-East Asia, and perhaps places with warm climates in general, Taiwanese people are patient, kind and helpful.
 This is generally true of Mainland China, but in the north people can be brusque and direct and not have much time for you; in Taiwan there’s a lot of time.
 People would talk to us until we understood each other, no matter how long that took.
 When we didn’t have a common language, we’d gesture to explain things.
 I think this is why Taiwan is rated so highly as a digital nomad destination, even though most digital nomads have no idea of the language.

 Taiwan is, compared to most of Greater China, bathed in serenity.
 It is definitely not loud, like Hong Kong; nor even like Mainland China.
 Hong Kong is packed to the gills with people of all social and geographic origins, sometimes yelling at each other to be heard, or just in casual conversation.
 Mainland China has a number of annoying (to foreigners) societal norms like blasting music while on peaceful hikes, not queueing up for things like buses or restaurants and not using headphones when watching music or playing games, things we didn’t see much of in Taiwan.
 It’s not silent like Estonia was, but it did have the quiet island vibe we were looking for in a place we could call home for a while.